Festival and Rave Key Information Page

 • Routine and Structure: Stick to routines as much as possible.
 Having a clear schedule or plan can reduce anxiety.

 • Alcohol and Stimulants: Neurodivergent individuals may have heightened sensitivity.
 Start with very small amounts and monitor effects closely.
-Ensure you have a trusted person to help if needed.

 • Cannabis and Psychedelics: These can have varying effects.
 If trying, start with low doses and ensure you are in a familiar, safe environment.